VR’s Biggest Problem and How We Could (Maybe) Solve It

 And here are some other things we found:

 Having no brightness contrast at all might make motion sickness worse (Bonato et al., 2004).
-But we couldn’t replicate this when we tried it.

 It might be turned off if there’s diffuse red background and rapid flickering (Lee et al., 1989; Hugrass et al., 2018; Edwards et al., 2021).
-But we couldn’t replicate this either.

 How to trick the system